safashafeeque/from-clinical-to-data/README.md

 - Choose a healthcare dataset
 - Perform initial data exploration
+- Clean and organize the data
 - Create simple visualizations
 - Document observations

 ## Key Findings

-- The dataset had 768 patient records and 9 clinical variables
+- The dataset had 768 patient records and 9 clinical variables.
-- There were no formally missing values at first glance, but several columns contained invalid zero values
+- There were no formally missing values at first glance, but several columns contained invalid zero values.
-- Missing or invalid values were handled using median imputation
+- Missing or invalid values were handled using median imputation.
-- Glucose value appears to be one of the strongest visible differences between outcome groups
+- Glucose appeared to be one of the clearest visible differences between outcome groups.
-- BMI also appears higher in the diabetes-positive group, though likely with more overlap
+- BMI also appeared higher in the diabetes-positive group, though with more overlap.
-- The dataset suggests diabetes outcome is influenced by multiple clinical factors and not just one.
+- The dataset suggests that diabetes outcome is influenced by multiple clinical factors rather than a single variable.